 Psychoterapeutic approaches

 This course provides an introduction to the field of psychology and explores its application in social work practice.
-It examines key psychological perspectives and discusses how social workers can integrate psychological concepts into their work.
+It examines key psychological perspectives and discusses the ways in which social workers can integrate psychological concepts into their work.

 - Define the term ‘psychology’.